Employment

 • Evaluate the potential for new projects and report to Supervisor.

-• Responsible for alerting the Supervisor of any unusual occurrence and/or damage that have taken place or that may occur.
+• Responsible for alerting the Supervisor of any unusual occurrence and/or damage that has taken place or that may occur.

 • Participates in a rotating emergency “call” schedule.